Edragon/edragon.github.io/Chip-cn-dat/injoinic-dat/IP5306-dat/IP5306-dat.md

 ## Note

-Make sure
+- MAKE SURE to use high quality, full charged battery for testing, otherwise could cause power off
-- use high quality, full charged battery for testing, otherwise could cause power off
+- The board does not supports modern quick charging options, like QC or PD

 ![](2024-03-27-17-03-26.png)